joudaon/dockers/python/python-runtime/README.md

 ### Machine learning

 1. **[scikit-learn](https://scikit-learn.org/stable/)**
-Scikit-learn (formerly scikits.learn and also known as sklearn) is a free software machine learning library for the Python programming language.[2]
+Scikit-learn (formerly scikits.learn and also known as sklearn) is a free software machine learning library for the Python programming language.
 It features various classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to interoperate with the Python numerical and scientific libraries NumPy and SciPy.

     ```python
     import sklearn